 - Verbal praise

 - Attendance certificates/ prizes

 - Termly awards assemblies.

 - ClassCharts shop where students can buy: stationery, treats from the canteen, skip the dinner queue and many more.

 - End of term celebrations

 - Key Stage 3, 4 and 5 Presentation Evenings.

 - Positions of responsibility

 - Alderbrook Subject and Values braids

 - Student of the month form time nominations for Ambition, Bravery and Kindness

-- House Points, contributing to Lower school House competition (Sept 2023)

 - Award of a Leadership Braids